rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

  Your private key can access the output with 0.4 Bitcoin, and someone else has the private key to access the output with 0.1 Bitcoin.
- The original transaction output of 0.5 Bitcoin is already spent, and is only available in the unspent transaction outputs.
+ The original transaction output of 0.5 Bitcoin is already spent, and that Bitcoin is only available in the *unspent transaction outputs*.
  These ouputs are known as UTXOs (see below).

 An invoice address, or receive address,